 He was honored by his peers when he was elected president of the Congress of Neurological Surgeons, the largest society of neurosurgeons in North America.
 He has been honored by the neurosurgical societies of Japan, Korea, Thailand, Egypt, Brazil, Lebanon and China for his neurosurgical contributions.

 Dr. Maroon is a member of the board of directors of Mylan Laboratories, the third largest generic drug manufacturer in the world and chairman of the scientific advisory board to the General Nutrition Corporation.
-Since 2008 he has been the Medical Director to the World Wrestling Entertainment Corp.
+Since 2008 he has been the Medical Director to the WWE Corp.
 (WWE).
 Also, in 2008 he was named senior vice president of the American Academy of Anti-Aging Medicine (A4M).

 Honored as one of America's best neurosurgeons for 12 consecutive years, he has published four books, has written over 250 papers and 40 book chapters.
 His two most recent books include, Fish Oil: The Natural Anti-Inflammatory, published in 2006 and The Longevity Factor: How Resveratroland Red Wine Activate Genes for Longer and Healthier Life, released by Simon and Schuster in January of 2009.

 Despite his busy professional schedule, Dr. Maroon remains an avid athlete and has competed in over 60 triathlon events.
 These include six Ironman distance triathlons (2.4 mile swim, 112 mile bike and 26.2 run) in Hawaii (1993, 2003 and 2008), Canada (1995), New Zealand (1997) and Europe (2000).
 He placed sixth in the Senior U.S. Olympics Triathlon in 2005.